 “The grave, the barren womb, the earth that is not satisfied with water and the fire never says, ‘Enough!’”

-This builds on the imagery in verse 15 and compares sinful desires to these four things.
+This builds on the imagery in yesterday’s verse (Prov.
+30.15) and compares sinful desires to these four things.

 This is a thought often repeated in Scripture.
 Proverbs 27.20 says: